Adelaide Cup: History

 The race was run at Weight for Age over two miles from 1864–68.

-In 1869, still at Thebarton Racecourse, it was run as a handicap race over two miles.
+In 1869 the Autumn meeting returned to "the Old Course" (Victoria Park Racecourse) where the Cup was run as a handicap race over two miles.
 There was no Cup raced in 1870 or 1871.

-The Cup resumed in 1872 and was run at "The Old Course" (Victoria Park Racecourse) over two miles with a smaller stake of 200 sovereigns and an additional sweep of 15 sovereigns.
-In 1876 the race was held at Morphettville Racecourse.
+The Cup resumed in 1872 and was run at "The Old Course" over two miles with a smaller stake of 200 sovereigns and an additional sweep of 15 sovereigns.
+In 1876 the race was held at the "Elder course", Morphettville Racecourse.
 In 1884 the race was run over 13 furlongs or 1 5/8 miles (~2,600 metres), as was every race held until 1941.

 The Totalizator, whose operation on South Australian racecourses became legal in 1880, was abolished by the Totalizator Repeal Act of 1883, and the SAJC suffered a financial collapse.
 The racecourse was mortgaged and the 1885 Adelaide Cup was held at Flemington, Victoria, and was not held for three more years.
 In 1889, running of the Cup resumed at Morphettville when Sir Richard Baker and A. O. Whitington took over the course.

 Starting on 1 March 1942, there was a ban on racing due to World War II and thus the race was not held in 1942 and 1943.

 In 1980 due to renovation of Morphettville Racecourse the race was run at Victoria Park Racecourse and in 2000 the Cup race day was abandoned due to rain and was rescheduled later and also run at Victoria Park.

 The highest ever Cup attendance was in 1951 when 50,000 spectators attended.

 The cup is held on the second Monday of March since March 2006.
 Before 2006 it was held in May.
 It was first run in 1864, just three years after the Melbourne Cup commenced.

 The day received public holiday status in 1973 and became a major social event in South Australia.
 In the decade since the move of the Adelaide Cup to March, attendance has fallen to a third of previous levels, seeing 10,500 people trackside in 2015.
-This is due to use of the public holiday by other "Mad March" events (the Adelaide Festival of the Arts, the associated Fringe Festival, the WOMAD world music festival, a touring car race the weekend prior).
+This is due to use of the public holiday by other "Mad March" events (the Adelaide Festival of the Arts, the associated Adelaide Fringe Festival, the WOMAD world music festival, a touring car race the weekend prior).
 Thoroughbred Racing SA and the South Australian Jockey Club wish to move the race and its associated public holiday out of March.
-However the South Australian government Minister for Racing said "We can't be at the whim of a racing club that wants to dictate when the public holiday is going to be" and suggests if the race be moved again then it be held on a Saturday.
+However in 2015, the South Australian government Minister for Racing, Leon Bignell said "We can't be at the whim of a racing club that wants to dictate when the public holiday is going to be" and suggests if the race be moved again then it be held on a Saturday.